ssbc/ssb-buttwoo-spec/README.md

 ### Lipmaa links

-Another difference between butt2 and bamboo is that lipmaa links are not included.
+Another difference between buttwoo and bamboo is that lipmaa links are not included.
 Lipmaa links allows partial replication in cases where the specific subset of messages are not important, only that they form a valid chain back to the root message.
 This comes at the cost that